When it comes to hair removal, there are dozens of options to choose from that can make finding the best method for you hard to find.

 Regardless of how dark your body hair is, the less contrast there is between your skin color and the hair, the more difficult it will be to achieve full and complete hair removal.
 Typically, the ideal candidate for laser hair removal is someone with light or fair skin and dark body hair.
 As the hair and skin pigment become closer in color, you’ll have a harder time seeing the results.

+Book a free laser hair removal consultation to learn more about the procedure.
 For a more visual explanation on how your hair pigment and skin color will affect your laser hair removal results, check out this video.
 It not only goes into the science behind laser hair removal, but you can actually watch someone as they undergo the procedure.

 How You Can Tell Your Laser Treatments Are Working

 It may take a few sessions before you notice a difference in the area being treated, and one thing that you may experience is shedding.
 Usually occurring a week or two after a laser treatment, the hair might appear to be growing, but is actually being shed from the skin, as these are the hair follicles that were ultimately destroyed.
 However, the most obvious sign that your laser treatments are working is, of course, less hair growth.
 This won’t be apparent after just one or two sessions though, so patience is key.